CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 ### Collect reasons (2 minutes)

-Think of as many reasons people use the terminal as you can.
+Set a timer for 2 minutes.
+Write down as many reasons people use the terminal as you can.

 ### Share reasons (3 minutes)